inatus/good-counter-go/README.md

 ## Create a Heroku project

-Login Heroku Toolbelt and create a new project.
+Login to Heroku Toolbelt and create a new project.

 ```bash
 $ heroku login